 Despite the sharp increase in home values, the number of homes on the market is nearly half the number it was in 2013, too.
-People who relocate simply need to rent until they can find a home, if they want to live in one.
+People who relocate simply need to rent until they can find a home where they want to live in one.
 This contributes to higher rents than are seen across the area.
 It also explains why homes may only sit on the market for a month, while desirable properties are bid up.

 Low Taxes that Are Falling Further

 One factor attracting new business to North Carolina is the state’s declining tax rate.
 Before their 2013 tax reforms, the state of North Carolina had the highest income taxes in the region.
 It now has the lowest income tax rate in the Southeast, excepting states like Florida that don’t have an income tax.
 Its effective property tax rate of 0.86% is lower than the national average.

 A $164,000 house in the Durham real estate market will come with a property tax bill of roughly $1400 a year.
-We can’t say the Durham housing market is affordable by national standards, since housing here is on par with the national average and more expensive than the rest of the state.
+We can’t say the Durham housing market is affordable by national standards since housing here is on par with the national average and more expensive than in the rest of the state.

 There are many reasons to buy investment properties in the Durham real estate market.
 An unusual combination of features makes Durham attractive to real estate investors, since it creates a large population of renters willing and able to pay more per month to live here because they cannot necessarily find their dream home.

-Buying investment property is different than buying an owner-occupied home.
+Buying an investment property is different than buying an owner-occupied home.
 The investment properties are designed to make money as rentals, which means you must look at it solely as an income producing entity just like any other business.
 Whether you are a beginner or a seasoned pro you probably realize the most important factor that will determine your success as a Real Estate Investor is your ability to find great real estate investments.

 We strive to set the standard for our industry and inspire others by raising the bar on providing exceptional real estate investment opportunities.
 Let us know which real estate markets you consider best for real estate investing!
-If you need an expert investment advise, you may fill up the form given here.
+If you need expert investment advise, you may fill up the form given here.
 One of our investment specialists will get in touch with you to discuss all facets of searching for, buying, and owning a turnkey investment property.

-*Remember, caveat emptor still applies when buying a property anywhere.
-The information contained in this article was pulled from third party sites mentioned under references.
+Remember, caveat emptor still applies when buying a property anywhere.
+The information contained in this article was pulled from third-party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
 As a general policy, the Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.

 Research Triangle / Universities